matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 a mapping from a key `knock_state` to another mapping with key `events` being a list of `StrippedStateEvent`. `StrippedStateEvent`s are defined as state events that only contain the `sender`, `type`, `state_key` and `content` keys.
-This behaviour matches `invite_events` which already exists to provide information to the client their current room invites.

 These stripped state events contain information about the room, most notably the room's name and avatar.
 A client will need this information to show a nice representation of pending knocked rooms.
-Only `m.room.name`, `m.room.avatar`, `m.room.join_rules` and `m.room.membership` state events should be included here, rather than all room state event types.
-Additionally, only `m.room.membership` events of the knocking user should be included.
+The recommended events to include are the join rules, canonical alias, avatar, and name of the room, rather than all room state.
+This behaviour matches the information sent to remote servers when invited their users to a room.

 This prevents unneeded state from the room leaking out, and also speeds things up (think not sending over hundreds of membership events from big rooms).

-XXX: Is `m.room.canonical_alias` worth allowing here for any reason?

 The following is an example of knock state coming down `/sync`.